Let’s talk to 3D Artist Phil NGuyen, aka “Duc”

-He has produced many amazing artworks showing great skills for likeness.
-Let’s learn more with me…
+Phil NGuyen is a digital artist, who has produced many amazing artworks showing great skills for human likeness.
+Let’s learn more from me.

 Hi Phil!
 Can you please introduce yourself first ?